Awsthyn/training-requirements/Linux for Bioinformatics/answer_example.md

 Q15.
 What is | doing?

-It uses the output from the left command as input to the right command.
+A: It uses the output from the left command as input to the right command.
 Very used to create pipelines.

 Q16.
 What format are the downloaded sequencing reads in?